hrGuTou/babyURL/README.md

 #### Using WSGI
 1) Install and start apache2 or httpd
+2) Install `sudo yum install mod_wsgi`
-2) Clone the repository into `/var/www/`
+3) Clone the repository into `/var/www/`
-3) Modify the `flaskapp.wsgi` as needed
+4) Modify the `flaskapp.wsgi` as needed
-4) Add the following script to the server configuration file
+5) Add the following script to the server configuration file
-5) Restart your apache or httpd
+6) Restart your apache or httpd

 ```
 <VirtualHost *:80>